This Black family's home appraisal grew by $92,000 after they removed all signs of their race

 “At a time when we were excited about selling our home and building a new home, that was all taken away from us because now we are fighting just for basic rights of selling our home for the right value that any other home in our neighborhood was being valued at,” Aaron Parker said.

-“Anyone knows that real estate is one of the number-one ways to build generational wealth,” he said.
+“Anyone knows that real estate is one of the number one ways to build generational wealth,” he said.
 “An appraisal of $100,000 difference, that impacts not only our pocketbooks, but our children’s future pocketbooks.
 And that -- that’s concerning.”

 Erica Parker said she and her husband are grateful they had the time, money and ability to hire another appraiser and fight for what they thought was right.